FerretDB/FerretDB/website/blog/2023-06-26-run-ferretdb-on-stackgres.md

 Besides, you can also query it with SQL in PostgreSQL (in some cases, you may also need intricate knowledge of JSONB for more advanced queries).

 At present, FerretDB is compatible with the most common MongoDB use cases and plans on improving and adding more features as needs arise.
-Plus, we've just recently released [FerretDB version 1.2.0](https://blog.ferretdb.io/ferretdb-v-1-2-0-minor-release/), which includes a couple of enhancements and bug fixes.
+Plus, we've just recently released [FerretDB version 1.5.0](https://github.com/FerretDB/FerretDB/releases/tag/v1.5.0), which includes beta support for SQLite backend.

-Setting up FerretDB on top of StackGres
+## Setting up FerretDB on top of StackGres

 Before installing StackGres, you will need a running Kubernetes cluster and the usual command line tools [`kubectl`](https://kubernetes.io/docs/tasks/tools/) and

 [`Helm`](https://helm.sh/docs/intro/install/).